 Removing Cat Vomit

 Treat vomit stains in the carpet as you would treat feces with diarrhea.
 However, if your cat eats canned food containing red dyes, you will probably have to call in a professional, as these dyes are extremely difficult to remove.

 It is important to note that cat owners should try not to take their cats' "accidents" personally, as they are truly accidents, and not done to be stubborn, to punish the owner, nor for any of the other human-type reasons people often assume.
 Cats are fastidious creatures and will use their litter boxes faithfully if everything else is right in their world.
 When they suddenly start making mistakes, it's up to us humans to investigate and correct the cause.
-There are plenty of articles on this site covering litter box problems, and a Facebook Cats Group full of knowledgeable cat lovers who would love nothing better than to help you, should this kind of problem arise.
+There are plenty of articles on this site covering litter box problems should this kind of problem arise.

 Here's to happy, healthy cats and a clean, fresh-smelling home!